longnt189/objection-filter/README.md

 }
 ```

-> The `where` operator from < v1.0.0 is still available and can be combined with the `eager` string type notation.
+> The `where` operator from < v1.0.0 is still available and can be combined with the `filter` string type notation.
 The same is applicable to the `require` operator.
 For filtering going forward, it's recommended to use the objection object-notation for eager loading along with `$where` definitions at each level.

 # Filter Operators